top of page

 Who Comes to a Gong Journey

-People of all walks of life attend, either alone, with friends, in small groups, or as couples.
-Many are complete first timers and have never heard a gong before.
-You do not need experience, or any set belief systems.
+People from all walks of life attend.
+Some come alone, some with a friend, some in pairs.
+Many are complete beginners and have never heard a gong before.
+You do not need any experience or any particular belief system to benefit from sound therapy

-Simply bring an open mind and a willingness to re balance
+Simply bring an open mind, comfortable clothing and a willingness to rest and re-balance.

 A Cosmic Experience

-To protect the group from unsocial disturbances my group Gong Baths are not suitable for those under the influence of drugs or alcohol
+My Group Gong Journeys are not suitable for anyone under the influence of drugs or alcohol.

 Contraindications

--Metal plates fitted within the last 6 weeks.
+• Metal plates fitted within the last six weeks

 Thanks for submitting!